Time for casting!

 - Then, it’ll be offered, when you next set up a character.

-Building a picture of each character
+Casting time: Building a picture of each character

-I’m sure other characters will emerge during the run up to NaNo2017, and, for each one, I can simply add a new character sketch.
+I’m sure other characters will emerge during the run-up to NaNo2017, and, for each one, I can simply add a new character sketch.
 Easy!

 It’s up to you how much detail you write during the planning stage.
-I find, the more I write about a character, before I start NaNoWriMo, the better I know each character and the easier it becomes to write that first draft.
+I find, the more I write about a character before I start NaNoWriMo, the better I know each character and the easier it becomes to write that first draft.

-Casting time: choosing who to play your characters
+Casting time: Choosing who to play your characters

-Simply drag an image from an Internet page into position.
+Once you’ve decided on your leading lady or man, simply drag an image from an Internet page into position.
 Be aware that photos may be copyright protected but, if it’s for your personal use, rather than profit, there should be no problem.

 Questions?
 Need a helping hand?
 Want a demo?